csiro-data-school/python/_episodes/03-expressions.md

 teaching: 10
 exercises: 10
 questions:
+- "What are expressions?"
-- "What are expressions"
+- "What are operators?"
-- "What are Operators"
+- "What are comparisons?"
 - ""
 objectives:
 - "Understand that types determine the type of operations that can be done on a value"